hsf-training/hsf-training-docker/_episodes/12-bonus.md

 * **Step 1**: Create a GitHub repository and clone it locally.
 * **Step 2**: In the empty repository, make a folder called `.github/workflows`.
 In this folder we will store the file containing the YAML script for a GitHub workflow, named `Docker-build-deploy.yml` (the name doesn't really matter).
-* **Step 3**: In the top directory of your GitHub repository, create a file named `Docker`.
+* **Step 3**: In the top directory of your GitHub repository, create a file named `Dockerfile`.
-* **Step 4**: Copy-paste the content above and add to the Docker file.
+* **Step 4**: Copy-paste the content above and add to the Dockerfile.
 (In principle it is possible to build this image locally, but we will not do that here, as we wish to build it with GitHub CI/CD).
 * **Step 5**: In the `Docker-build-deploy.yml` file, add the following content:

 ```text